bigbio/quantms/docs/dia.rst

 - `--min_precursor_charge & --max_precursor_charge`: Minimum & Maximum charge states.
 - `--max_mods`: Maximum number of modifications allows for a peptide.

-The third step of the workflow, preliminary analysis of individual raw file based on in-silico predicted library.
+The third step of the workflow, preliminary analysis of individual raw file based on in-silico predicted or predefined transition library.
 The .quant files for each raw file that contains IDs and quant info will be saved.
 This step is run with the following parameters that can be changed in the commandline:

 - `--mass_acc_automatic`: Mass accuracies are set to automatic, will be determined independently for different runs and enable `quick-mass-acc` algorithm.